Skip to content

 Processing Performance

-Running the inference process on Wikidata data requires significant computational resources:
+Running the inference process on Wikidata data is computationally intensive but highly optimized:

 Wikidata Integration Script